vincent-dennis/portfolio/projects/SpoTube/README.md

 For a demonstration watch the video "SpoTube demo" https://youtu.be/0LmuuYStDYE OR download the video.

 1. Open a Spotify playlist that you would like to transfer to YouTube
 2. Click on the extension icon, and when prompted, sign into both your Spotify account and Google account that is associated with your YouTube account.

+IMPORTANT!
+Your Google account you use must have a YouTube **Channel** associated with it.
+To check if you already have a channel, open [YouTube](https://www.youtube.com), sign in and click on your profile icon.
+If there is an option to "create channel", then click on it and proceed as instructed.

 3. Click on the "Generate Playlist" button, and wait for the generated playlist to appear.

 The extension does NOT store any user sensitive data.